Tina Mehta Advisor Headshot image

 About Tina

-Tina is a Vice President and Banking Sales Specialists Team Lead at J.P.
+Tina Mehta is an Executive Director and Banking Sales Specialists Team Lead at J.P.
 Morgan Wealth Management, a business of J.P.
 Morgan.

-The Wealth Management Banking Sales Specialists are trusted extensions of the Advisor team, with a specialized focus on banking and general cash management, helping identify new client opportunities and proposing customized solutions for existing clients needs.
+The Wealth Management Banking Sales Specialists are trusted extensions of the Advisor team, with a specialized focus on banking and general cash management, helping identify new client opportunities and proposing customized strategies for existing clients' needs.

 Tina joined J.P.
 Morgan Private Bank in 2011 as a Deposit Sales Associate supporting bankers on all aspects of J.P.
 Morgan's personal and business banking product offering.
 In 2017, she accepted a position at S&P Global as a Relationship Manager, working primarily with Investment Banking clients to provide product training and address inquiries related to financial data.